Distilleries/Expendable/README.md

 #Expendable

 Expendable is a cms base on laravel 4.*.
+This package give you some implementation do add a content management system of your application.
+You can override everything.
 This Cms give view few tools to develop your content management easily and properly.

-To install a fresh instance go in (https://github.com/Distilleries/Xyz)[https://github.com/Distilleries/Xyz].
+If you want install a fresh install of laravel 4 with Expendable package configured and gulp, bower structure go in (https://github.com/Distilleries/Xyz)[https://github.com/Distilleries/Xyz].

+## Table of contents

 ## Require
 To use this project you have to install: